Picking Colors

 - Mater Design’s (Google) guide on selecting colors: https://m3.material.io/styles/color/system/overview

-- Guide in building color palette for website: https://www.refactoringui.com/previews/building-your-color-palette
+- Guide in building color palette for a website: https://www.refactoringui.com/previews/building-your-color-palette

 - W3Schools page on accessibility color contrast: https://www.w3schools.com/accessibility/accessibility_color_contrast.php